 - 1. Identify the policy file to update. - If the permission is required only by an application, update the dynamic policy file.
-Refer to Configuring Java 2 security policy files. - If the permission is required only by applets and client containers, update the client.policy file.
-Refer to Configuring client.policy files. - If the permission is required only by WebSphere Application Server (servers, agents, managers and application servers), update the server.policy file.
-Refer to Configuring server.policy files. - If the permission is required by all of the Java programs running on the Java virtual machine (JVM), update the java.policy file.
-Refer to Configuring java.policy files. - 2.
+Refer to "Configuring Java 2 security policy files" on page 457. - If the permission is required only by applets and client containers, update the client.policy file.
+Refer to "Configuring client.policy files" on page 474. - If the permission is required only by WebSphere Application Server (servers, agents, managers and application servers), update the server.policy file.
+Refer to "Configuring server.policy files" on page 472. - If the permission is required by all of the Java programs running on the Java virtual machine (JVM), update the java.policy file.
+Refer to "Configuring java.policy files" on page 471. - 2.
 Stop and restart the WebSphere Application Server.